 “Good performance accountability is about having a positive conversation between manager and employee.
 A manager is a coach and communicator, not command and controller.” - Dave Ulrich

-How to evaluate performance reviews for remote employees?
+Evaluating and conducting performance reviews for remote employees

 The option of canceling performance reviews altogether that has been opted by many businesses after the onset of COVID-19 is extremely detrimental.
 Doing so would only result in the loss of continuity and communication that regular feedback enables.
 Ongoing feedback doesn’t just keep employees on track and working towards the agreed-upon goals, but it also helps them feel a sense of connection and psychological safety, which is particularly important during emergency times.

 During a pandemic, employees might not be as productive due to crisis-induced circumstances.
-With adjustments to fully-remote working, dealing with unexpected life changes, or juggling caregiving responsibilities, performance evaluations during work from home can get challenging.
+With adjustments to fully-remote working, dealing with unexpected life changes, or juggling caregiving responsibilities, work from home performance evaluations can get challenging.
 Rethinking the performance framework can lead managers and employees to reset expectations around work hours, responsiveness during the day, and prioritization of tasks.

 Giving each employee the same rating and bonus after the performance review cycle should never be on the table due to a plethora of negative consequences.
 While the high-performing employee could lose motivation with no recognition leading to a productivity drop, the low-performing employee could perceive a mediocre performance as something that is accepted.
 The entire purpose of performance review gets defeated should the process be abandoned or standardized.